hashicorp/terraform-provider-azurerm/website/docs/d/healthcare_fhir_service.html.markdown

 ## Argument Reference

-* `name` - The name of the Healthcare Fhir Service.
+* `name` - The name of the Healthcare FHIR Service.

-* `workspace_id` - The name of the Healthcare Workspace in which the Healthcare Fhir Service exists.
+* `workspace_id` - The name of the Healthcare Workspace in which the Healthcare FHIR Service exists.

 ## Attributes Reference

 The following attributes are exported:

-* `id` - The ID of the Healthcare Fhir Service.
+* `id` - The ID of the Healthcare FHIR Service.

-* `location` - The Azure Region where the Healthcare Fhir Service is located.
+* `location` - The Azure Region where the Healthcare FHIR Service is located.

-* `kind` - The kind of the Healthcare Fhir Service.
+* `kind` - The kind of the Healthcare FHIR Service.

 * `identity` - The `identity` block as defined below.